 An interesting side note – the number three is a powerful energy for seemingly infinite reasons.
-One such representation of number three deals with the three primary measure-marks within the phases of the moon (new, half, full).

 When we add lunar implications to the meaning of the triskelion we are dealing with…

-As you can see, this Celtic symbol meaning is vast, varied and diverse.
+This Celtic symbol meaning is vast, varied and diverse.
 With so many possibilities for profound depth and meaning, it’s no wonder the triskelion was such a predominantly featured symbol amongst the Celtic people.
 But if we could try to sum up the trinity meanings of this symbol, here’s a good start…

 I hope you have enjoyed this more detailed background of the fascinating triskelion Celtic symbol meanings.